-Reporting should be in accordance with the ACR Practice Parameter for Communication of Diagnostic Imaging Findings [19].
+Reporting should be in accordance with the ACR Practice Parameter for Communication of Diagnostic Imaging Findings [18].

-The report should include the radiopharmaceutical used, the administered activity, the route of administration, the number of bladder filling cycles, and any other pharmaceuticals administered, including their dose and route of administration.
-Any limitations or complications of the study also should be included in the report.
+The report should include the radiopharmaceutical used, the administered activity, and route of administration as well as any other pharmaceuticals administered, including their dose and route of administration.